 There's something for everyone this Christmas at Calke.
 Whether you want to create family traditions, find festive gifts or enjoy a crisp winter walk, we can help you get the most out of your Christmas visit.

 On the first day of Christmas…

 …Father Christmas comes to Calke!
 Join us for a magical, lantern-lit evening in the Stableyard to get in the festive spirit.
 Watch Father Christmas arrive at Calke with his magical reindeer, then join in the lantern-lit parade as he enters the Stableyards to spend an evening in his grotto.

-Book tickets to see him, get started on your Christmas shopping at the gift market, or pop into Squirt’s Stable for family Christmas crafts.
+Say hello to Father Christmas' reindeer, get started on your Christmas shopping at the gift market, or pop into Squirt’s Stable for family Christmas crafts.
 If you’re feeling the winter chill, warm up with a hot chocolate or a festive pizza from our pizza oven.
 There’s something to get everyone in the Christmas spirit!